jonatanmv/sisnet/README.md

 **Message type 1: PRN Mask assignments**<br>
 This message has 210 ordered slots.
 Each one corresponds to a given satellite PRN and constellation.
 Each slot is one bit, meaning:
 * 1 = The satellite is monitored
 * 0 = The satellite is not monitored

+This set of *ordered* slots is called the *PRN mask*.
+The order is important because the order of the monitored satellites in the mask will be the order in which the corrections will be sent in other messages.
+Currently, the slots are assigned this way:
+* Slots 1-37: GPS satellites
+* Slots 38-61: GLONASS satellites (Glonass PRN +37)
+* Slots 62-119: Future GNSS
+* Slots 120-138: GEO/SBAS satellites
+* Slots 139-210: Future GNSS/GEO/SBAS satellites

 **Samples of Satellite information messages**